-Question Marking guidance Total marks Barely vi's work The Jih His mili to revive ad mover tary camp 3 7-9 Detailed and accurate knowledge and understanding of the topic.
+Question Marking guidance Total marks Barelvi • Explair 's work The Jih His mili to revive ad moven tary camp 3 7-9 Detailed and accurate knowledge and understanding of the topic.
 Developed explanations and analysis of both bullet points, supported by examples which are mostly or all relevant.
 Reasoned evaluation leading to a substantiated judgement.
 3.4 2 4-6 Mostly accurate knowledge and understanding of the topic.
 Clear explanation and analysis showing partial substantiation of one or both bullet points, often supported by examples which are generally relevant.
 Some evaluation leading to a partially substantiated judgement.
-A 9 AO1 = 3 AO2 = 3 AO3 = 3 1 1-3 Limited knowledge and understanding of the topic.
+9 AO1 = 3 AO2 = 3 AO3 = 3 1 1-3 Limited knowledge and understanding of the topic.
 Basic idea(s) identified relating to one or both bullet points with little or no further support or development.
 The judgement, where present, is limited.
 0 Nothing written worthy of credit.
-Indicative content • Jihad m this, he the nee Syed Al ovement in recruited red for Jihad Inmad Bare elvi travelled widely, holding meetings to promote the n order to restore Muslim power in the Punjab.
-Throug many followers which helped to spread his message alto a wide audience.
-Elvi saw that under the rule of the Sikh Empire, Muslims anable to observe their religious duties.
-For example, the bout s in

-- call to prayer was banned in some areas.
-The Jihad movement aimed to restore Islamic belief and authority, ridding it of what he saw as unhealthy customs and practices. - The Jihad movement helped to inspire other movements that aimed to restore Islam in the 19th Century such as the Ahl-i Hadith and Deobandi movement, showing the long-term impact of his movement. - In 1826, Syed Ahmad Barelvi fought and defeated the forces of Ranjit Singh at Akora Khattak.
+Indicative content Syed Ahmad Barelvi travelled widely, holding meetings to promote the Jihad movement in order to restore Muslim power in the Punjab.
+Through this, he recruited many followers which helped to spread his message abou the need for Jihad to a wide audience.
+Syed Ahmad Barelvi saw that under the rule of the Sikh Empire, Muslims in the Punjab were unable to observe their religious duties.
+For example, the call to prayer was banned in some areas.
+The Jihad movement aimed to restore Islamic belief and authority, ridding it of what he saw as unhealthy customs and practices. • The Jihad movement helped to inspire other movements that aimed to restore Islam in the 19 th Century such as the Ahl-i Hadith and Deobandi movement, showing the long-term impact of his movement. • In 1826, Syed Ahmad Barelvi fought and defeated the forces of Ranjit Singh at Akora Khattak.
 This victory established him as a credible, successful leader.
-As a result, the size of his army swelled to 80 000, providing him and his movement with greater military and political power. - Syed Ahmad Barelvi's military forces included spiritual leaders and teachers in their ranks.
-As well as engaging in armed conflict, they inspired Muslims to take up arms against religious oppressors and, if necessary, give up their lives in a fight for religious freedom. - Students may seek to compare or relate the two aspects together in order to evaluate their relative importance for reviving Islam, for example by placing his military campaigns in the wider context of the Jihad movement, or by arguing for the long term influence of his Jihad movement. - Students may also argue against the importance of his military campaigns by focusing on his eventual defeat.
+As a result, the size of his army swelled to 80 000, providing him and his movement with greater military and political power. • Syed Ahmad Barelvi's military forces included spiritual leaders and teachers in their ranks.
+As well as engaging in armed conflict, they inspired Muslims to take up arms against religious oppressors and, if necessary, give up their lives in a fight for religious freedom. • Students may seek to compare or relate the two aspects together in order to evaluate their relative importance for reviving Islam, for example by placing his military campaigns in the wider context of the Jihad movement, or by arguing for the long term influence of his Jihad movement. • Students may also argue against the importance of his military campaigns by focusing on his eventual defeat.
 After the brother of Yar Muhammad Khan mounted his own campaign and forced Barelvi to relocate to Balakot, Barelvi was betrayed as some of his men told the Sikhs how to cross the mountains undetected.
-The resulting Battle or Balakot resulted in Barelvi's death. - Students may also argue against the importance of the Jihad movement in reviving Islam, for example by focusing on the problems that it encountered.
-For example, there were factions within Barelvi's followers who were less convinced of the need for a Jihad which led to disunity within the movement.
+The resulting Battle or Balakot resulted in Barelvi's death. • Students may also argue against the importance of the Jihad movement in reviving Islam, for example by focusing on the problems that it encountered.
+For example, there were factions within Barelvi's followers who were less convinced of the need for a Jihad which led to disunity within the movement. ndicative content is not exhaustive, other creditworthy responses should be led marks as appropriate.